UWOmachineLearning/info/projects.md

    + Yidan Zhu (yzhu495@uwo.ca)

-### Converting a song to a different gender
+### Converting a song to a different genre
-Creating a model that would take songs and convert them to a specific gender (e.g. metal).
+Creating a model that would take songs and convert them to a specific genre (e.g. metal).

 See [DeepBach](https://goo.gl/51pAvD), the generative model that creates its own song inspired by Bach!